lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/7 Essential Ways to Enhance In-app Messaging.md

 tags: ['#sales', '#marketing', '#videos', '#guides']
 ---

-### See all the capabilities of LiveEnage's in-app messaging
+### See all the capabilities of LiveEnage's In-app messaging

 Facilitate rich conversations between brands and consumers with beyond-text capabilities.
 The LiveEngage in-app messaging SDK allows brands to build a full-scale consumer messaging experience within their own app.
 The SDK is completely customizable, with all the capabilities your consumers expect from a modern messaging app.